ckoopmann/NFTAuctionHouse/README.md

 ## Contracts
 ### Source Code
-The solidity code for all contracts can be found in the [contracts][contracts] directory.
+The solidity code for all contracts can be found in the [contracts](contracts) directory.

 ### Tests
 The marketplace contract is thoroughly tested with an array of unittests checking the overall workflow described above as well as individual methods.
-All contract tests can be found in the [tests](tests) directory.
+All contract tests can be found in the [test](test) directory.